Through the oak forests to the Notre-Dame de Bellevue chapel

 poste = post office

-The tour starts in the bend west of Taverne.
+The tour starts in the bend west of Tavernes.
 One immediately leaves the main road to head north onto Chemin de Braou, here in the form of a narrow road between a detached house and the rest of the town centre (30 km/h sign).
 The Notre-Dame de Bellevue chapel is also signposted here.

 Photo all rights reserved © by André M. Winter.
 Photo taken 2016 during our field research for Provence-Guide.Net.